Reindeer distribution: Finland

 The Finnish forest reindeer (R. t. fennicus), is found in the wild in only two areas of the Fennoscandia peninsula of Northern Europe, in Finnish/Russian Karelia and a small population in central south Finland.
 The Karelia population reaches far into Russia, and genetic research shows that the Altai-Sayan forest reindeer, R. t. valentinae, clusters together with Finnish forest reindeer and apart from tundra reindeer, R. t. sibiricus.
 By 2007 reindeer experts were concerned about the collapse of the wild Finnish forest reindeer in the eastern province of Kainuu.
 During the peak year of 2001, the Finnish forest reindeer population in Kainuu was established at 1,700.
 In a March 2007 helicopter count, only 960 individuals were detected.

 Iceland

 East Iceland has a small herd of about 2,500–3,000 animals.
 Reindeer were introduced to Iceland in the late 1700s.
 The Icelandic reindeer population in July 2013 was estimated at approximately 6,000.
 With a hunting quota of 1,229 animals, the winter 2013–2014 population is expected to be around 4,800 reindeer.

 United Kingdom

 Semi-domesticated reindeer of domestic stock were brought to Scotland in 1952.
-In 2017, there were about 150 left to graze across 10,000 acres of land in the Cairngorms National Park, where the climate is classed as tundra.
+In 2017, there were about 150 left to graze across 10000 acre of land in the Cairngorms National Park, where the climate is classed as tundra.